 This may be because of coordination issues between many different nerves and muscles.
 Also those with limited mobility may find reaching a toilet in time difficult.

 This is something that you should not have to deal with on your own.
-There are a number of healthcare professionals who are at hand to speak to about such problems and help to find the best solutions.
-Bowel issues can lead to higher levels of anxiety and distress which can have a negative impact on the quality of life of the person who experience them.
+There are a number of healthcare professionals who are available to speak to about such problems and can help to find the best solutions.
+Bowel issues can lead to higher levels of anxiety and distress which can have a negative impact on the quality of life of the person who experiences them.
 Psychological and emotional support through access to counselling can really help to improve many aspects of a person’s life (2).

-It is also important to remember that people with MS can be affected by other diseases of the bowel too.
+It is also important to remember that MS may not always be the cause of a bowel issue.

 Why do some people with MS have bowel problems?

-For some people with MS the messages from the rectum to the brain may get interrupted and it is not always known when you may have the need to evacuate.
+For some people with MS the messages from the rectum to the brain may get interrupted and this can stop you being able to tell when you need to empty your bowels.
 Messages from the brain to other parts of the digestive system can also be interrupted.
 It takes the coordination of many different nerves and muscles to control the bowel correctly.

-A team of dedicated professionals who provide information and support and know the best ways to manage problems satisfactorily can help you manage any problem.
-Most areas have access to a continence nurse or MS nurse who can provide specific advice and find the best ways of dealing with the individual’s situation.
+Most areas have access to a continence nurse or MS nurse who can provide specific information and advice and find the best ways of dealing with the individual’s situation.

-Most people become aware of the need to evacuate their bowels through messages which are sent from the rectum to the brain; where the brain can tell the difference between solid or liquid stools or the need to pass wind.
-The rectum has many highly sensitive nerve endings; MS can affect these messages causing changes to bowel movements.
+The rectum has many highly sensitive nerve endings.
+Most people become aware of the need to evacuate their bowels through messages sent via these nerve endings to the brain, where the brain can tell the difference between solid or liquid stools or the need to pass wind.
+MS can affect these messages causing changes to bowel movements.
 This is just one way that MS can cause bowel problems.
 Messages between the brain and various parts of the digestive system can be a cause too.
 This is a complex procedure that the body completes and when nerve damage occurs the process can be easily disrupted.

 Changes to your normal habit may not only be a symptom of MS but could be due to dietary changes, fluid intake, changes to your emotional state or a side effect of a new drug.
 These are things that shouldn’t be overlooked when finding out what is causing the problem.

 People who have bowel movements less than three times per week are described as having constipation.
-Stools can become hard when inside the bowel leading to difficulties and straining when trying to evacuate.
-The longer the stools are in the colon, the more water it will absorb, therefore the harder the stools will be and the more uncomfortable to pass.
+Stools can become hard when inside the bowel, leading to difficulties and straining when trying to evacuate.
+The longer the stool is in the colon, the more water it will absorb, therefore the harder the stool will be, and the more uncomfortable to pass.
 It can cause discomfort, embarrassment and sometimes pain.
 It is often not spoken about and people suffer in silence.

 Constipation can have many causes - a sluggish bowel, not enough fluid intake, possible medication side effects, reduced mobility and also reduced sensation in the rectal area.

 Reduced sensation can lead to reduced awareness of the need to empty the bowel.
-The longer this is ignored, constipation can result.
 A continence nurse can help advise of a management strategy of how to deal with this.

 Do not rush!
 It is important to allow yourself time when trying to open your bowel.
 If nothing has happened after 20 minutes stop and try again after the next meal or the next day.